Sitecore/jss/docs/data/routes/docs/nextjs/getting-started-nextjs/workflow-options/en.md

 > This path requires a machine with the Windows operating system.

-To create a solution from the Getting Started template, follow the [Walkthrough: Using the Sitecore Container Starter Template for JSS Next.js Projects](/docs/nextjs/getting-started-nextjs/walkthrough-dotnetnew).
+To create a solution from the Getting Started template, follow the [Walkthrough: Using the Sitecore Container Template for JSS Next.js Projects](/docs/nextjs/getting-started-nextjs/walkthrough-dotnetnew).

 ## Front-end development only